Java Tutorial: Basic Operators Examples

 Java Multiply and Assignment Operator "*="

-The operand on its left is multiplied by the value on its right then save the result on the operand.
-It uses two characters or symbols "*=".
+The operand on its left is multiplied by the value on its right, then the result on the operand.
+It uses two characters or symbols, "*=".

 int d = 8;